 This matters because garment wholesale invoices are not simple item lists.
 A Surat or Tiruppur distributor may issue one tax invoice to a retailer where a single style has quantities under S, M, L, XL, and XXL, one rate, one HSN, one discount line, and a tax split based on the buyer's state.
 If an OCR tool reads those size columns as loose numbers, the Excel output may show quantities without style context.
 If it collapses the row into one item, the size-wise quantity disappears.

 That row shape is what makes the file usable under month-end pressure.
 On the 9th or 10th of the month, when a distributor's accountant has 80 PDF invoices and GSTR-1 is due soon after, the review job is not to admire an OCR table.
-It is to check whether customer GSTINs, state codes, HSNs, taxable values, and tax splits still tie back to the original invoices.
-A size-matrix invoice to Excel process that preserves those fields gives the accountant something they can filter, total, and correct before it enters the return or accounting system.
+It is to check whether customer GSTINs, state codes, HSNs, taxable values, and tax splits still tie back to the original invoices — and when an invoice contains 12 pieces of a shirt in M, 8 in L, and 5 in XL, those should land as three reviewable rows rather than one merged description or three orphaned quantity cells.

 Why Generic OCR Breaks Garment Wholesale Invoices

 Most generic invoice OCR expects a line table where each row already represents one item.
 Apparel wholesale invoices often do not work that way.
-A single line may read like a complete product row, then spread the actual quantities across size columns: S, M, L, XL, XXL, or a local size run used by the distributor.
-The HSN, rate, discount, and tax fields may sit at the end of the row, applying to every size cell in the matrix.
+A single line may read like a complete product row, then spread the actual quantities across size columns — S, M, L, XL, XXL, or a local size run used by the distributor — with HSN, rate, discount, and tax fields sitting at the end of the row and applying to every size cell.
+Where the invoice instead prints one row per size variant, the style, colour, HSN, and rate are often printed once and visually carried down by blank cells; a human accountant reads the blank as "same as above" while a weak extractor reads it as missing data.
+The result is the same two failure modes: either the matrix flattens into loose size quantities without style or tax context, or the row collapses into a single item that preserves the total pieces but loses the size dimension the retailer, warehouse, and accounts team need later.

 Before you run conversion, define the row grain.
-For an apparel wholesale tax invoice, the safest grain is one row per invoice, customer, style, colour, size, HSN, quantity, rate, taxable value, GST rate, tax split, and place of supply.
-If that sentence feels too long, it is because the source invoice is doing several jobs at once: sales record, stock movement record, tax document, and customer balance evidence.
+The parent row is the style or SKU with its colour or shade; the size cells are child quantities; the extractor should expand each child quantity into its own row while repeating the parent context.
+The safest grain is one row per invoice, customer, style, colour, size, HSN, quantity, rate, taxable value, GST rate, tax split, and place of supply — the source invoice is doing several jobs at once (sales record, stock movement record, tax document, customer balance evidence) and the row has to carry all of them.

 Extract A Batch With Instructions For Size Expansion